The Ones that Got Away

 During the encounter, Tom had the presence-of-mind to activate the plane’s cameras.
 And when he and his crew returned to base, “interested strangers” were waiting to debrief them.
 When their interrogators asked for the plane’s films, the Colonel expressed his expectation that they’d be returned.
 “Of course, sir,” he was assured.
 But… surprise… they weren’t.

 Must have been spectacular images too!
-And though the films were government property, Colonel Tom was angry about their loss.
+And though the films were government property, Colonel Tom remains angry about their loss.
 Maybe they’re still squirreled away at Wright Patterson, Area 51 or even Dugway Proving Ground (AKA “Area 52”).

 Epilogue